dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 ### LLM Safety Principle

 - The LLM should not invent simulation values silently.
+- LLM-generated candidate values must be labeled as proposals.
 - The LLM should not directly run MATLAB.
 - The LLM should not decide whether a value is valid.
 - The controlled backend should own validation, defaults, state, and PVMAPS execution.
 - The LLM may help make questions more conversational, but code should still decide which required field is being requested.
 - The LLM may explain final outputs, but it must not change model-produced numbers.
 - The user profile may change explanation style, but it must not change model inputs or outputs.
+- LLM justifications must not be presented as verified sources or hidden reasoning.

 ## Future Requirements